zyqzxn/YuqiangZhangLab.github.io/_pages/home.md

 permalink: /
 ---

-**Welcome to the Air Quality Modeling and Remote Sensing Group @ SUSTech**.
+**Welcome to the Air Quality Modeling & Remote Sensing Research Group @ SUSTech**.
-Our research goal is to better understand processes governing the distribution of atmospheric trace gases and aerosols, and their implications for air quality, public health, and climate.
+Our goal is to better understand processes governing the distribution of atmospheric trace gases and aerosols, and their implications for air quality, public health, and climate.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="6000" data-pause="hover" >
     <!-- Menu -->